Jarred Kelenic Player Props: Mariners vs. Yankees

 Yankees Pitching Rankings

-- The Yankees pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.
+- The pitching staff for the Yankees has a collective 9.1 K/9, the ninth-best in the league.

-- The Yankees' 3.73 team ERA ranks sixth across all league pitching staffs.
+- The Yankees' 3.74 team ERA ranks sixth among all league pitching staffs.

-- Yankees pitchers combine to rank 14th in baseball in home runs surrendered (60 total, 1.1 per game).
+- Yankees pitchers combine to rank 14th in baseball in home runs given up (61 total, 1.1 per game).

-- His last appearance came on Tuesday, May 16 against the Toronto Blue Jays, when the right-hander went three scoreless innings without giving up a hit.
+- The left-hander last appeared on Wednesday against the Baltimore Orioles, when he tossed six innings, allowing four earned runs while giving up five hits.

-- The 30-year-old has amassed an ERA of 3.75, with 9.2 strikeouts per nine innings, in nine games this season.
-Opponents have a .165 batting average against him.
+- The 28-year-old has a 5.30 ERA and 8.8 strikeouts per nine innings across 10 games this season, while giving up a batting average of .255 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.